Envato staff discuss how they juggle work and family commitments

 “Give yourself a break, and don’t try and do exactly what you did before you had kids.
 Sometimes things just have to slip and that’s okay.
 It’s all about priorities,” she says.
 “Just do what works for you and don’t feel like you have to meet anyone else’s expectations about what you do or don’t do.”

-Lisa Cutler is one of our panelists at the event.
-As a certified Life Coach, she works with some of Australia’s largest organisations to assist with the development of their female leaders.
+Lisa Cutler is a certified Life Coach and works with some of Australia’s largest organisations to assist with the development of their female leaders.
 She is also a mother of twins.
 She advises setting up ‘time boundaries’: allocated times for different aspects of your life.
 “You may have a dedicated ‘time with kids time boundary’ where you read or play with them and don’t do the housework, dinner or emails at the same time,” she explains.
 “Don’t forget the ‘Me’ time boundary, where you do something just for you to recharge your batteries – hot bath, read a book, gym, walk.”

 Lisa also emphasised the importance of not taking things too seriously.
 “We often worry too much and put too much pressure on ourselves to get it all right, to be perfect or to not let anyone down… but it doesn’t matter if we stuff up.
 We can’t get it right all the time.
 Let it go.
 Laugh at it if you can.”